perama-v/perama-v.github.io/docs/cairo/descriptive_summary.md

 knows that you have the information about the puzzle that you promised.

-In zero knowledge proofs, a program performs this game and generates a receipt that mathematically prooves that the claim "I know some secret" is valid.
+In zero knowledge proofs, a program performs this game and generates a receipt that mathematically proves that the claim "I know some secret" is valid.

 STARKs
 ------